 Through KAMA DC, a diverse group of people are able to offer any classes and workshops they wish to teach.
 Past classes have included Afro-Venezuelan dance, Syrian cooking, Kurdish language and culture, and community organizing.
 The classes we offer are as diverse as the people teaching them!

 Classes are open to everyone interested in common learning and human exchange.
 Most classes are free, but some require a small fee to cover basic material costs (where necessary).
 The idea is simple - by learning from each other, KAMA DC builds constructive contact between groups who tend to interact on rare occasions.
 We facilitate dialogue, mutual understanding, and empower both instructors and course participants to build positive community relationships.

 KAMA is an acronym in German - "Kurse von Asylsuchenden, MigrantInnen & Asylberechtigten" - which means "Classes by Asylum-Seekers, Migrants, and Those Who Have Been Granted Asylum."
 The model started in Vienna, Austria in 2006 and has since spread to multiple cities in Austria, Germany, and the UK.

-KAMA volunteers sit down with prospective teachers to discuss what classes they could lead.
+KAMA volunteers sit down with prospective teachers from immigrant communities to discuss what classes they could lead.
 We then help work through a lesson plan, sort out the logistics, find a place to host it, advertise it, and then help run the class.
 We are incredibly flexible and are prepared to make any idea for a class happen!